Upfront Commitment in Online Resource Allocation with Patient Customers: Proof of Statements from Section

 \textbf{Case 2: An incoming agent of type $2$ would be accepted, but an incoming agent of type $1$ be rejected.} Given that an incoming type $2$ agent would be accepted, we have that $\bucketOneOne + \bucketTwo < C$ as that is the only constraint involving $\bucketTwo$.
 The fact that an incoming type $1$ agent is rejected means that for each of $\bucketOneOne$ and $\bucketOneTwo$, there is some constraint in $\feasible$ involving them that is tight.
 Since $\bucketOneOne + \bucketTwo < C$, this implies that we must have $\bucketOneOne= C\cdot \frac{1}{3 - r_1/r_2}$ and $\bucketOneTwo =C\cdot \frac{1}{3 - r_1/r_2}$.

 More importantly, the fact that an incoming type $2$ agent is accepted implies that no type $2$ agents from $I_t$ were rejected.
-This is the fact that nested polytopes are consistent (Lemma \ref{lemma:nested_are_consistent}) and property (ii) from the definition of consistency (Definition \ref{def:consistent}).
-Hence, we conclude that $\bucketTwo$ is precisely the number of type $2$ agents present in $I_t$, which in turn is at least the number optimal solution because no type $2$ agents have been rejected.
+This is because nested polytopes are downward closed according to Definition \ref{def:downward_closed}.
+Hence, we conclude that $\bucketTwo$ is precisely the number of type $2$ agents present in $I_t$, which in turn is { at least the number of type 2 agents accepted and serviced in the optimal solution} because no type $2$ agents have been rejected.
 This means that the optimal clairvoyant reward for this time period is no greater than $\bucketTwo \cdot r_2 + (C -\bucketTwo ) \cdot r_1$.

 Recall that our algorithm's serving rule will choose to serve everyone in $\bucketOneOne$ and $\bucketTwo$ (i.e. the first row) and use the remaining space to serve as many agents from $\bucketOneTwo$ as possible.
 Based on this rule, the following expression exactly computes the reward our algorithm achieves: